- July 19, 2011

 "Lucid" is a single-player puzzle game with a unique "Match-All" gameplay mechanic where you clear areas by combining all blocks.
 The game features 55 levels, achievements, detailed animations, and a relaxing soundtrack.
 Up to five player profiles can be saved, and players can strive for high scores or just enjoy the zen-like experience.

-- Lucid offers a relaxing and calming experience with soothing music and vibrant visuals, making it a good choice for casual gamers looking to unwind.
+- Lucid offers a relaxing and calming experience with soothing music and vibrant visuals, making it a good choice for casual gamers.

-- The game features a unique mechanic where players must connect all adjacent blocks of the same color, adding a strategic twist to the traditional match-3 gameplay.
+- The game features a unique mechanic where players must connect all adjacent blocks of the same color, adding a strategic twist to the match-3 genre.

-- With 55 levels to complete, Lucid provides a decent amount of content for players, and achievement hunters can easily complete the game in a short playtime.
+- With 55 levels to complete, Lucid provides a decent amount of gameplay for those looking to unwind and enjoy a simple puzzle game.

-- The game suffers from a steep difficulty spike in the later levels, which can lead to frustration as players may find themselves stuck and forced to restart levels frequently.
+- The game suffers from a steep difficulty spike in the later levels, which can lead to frustration and reliance on luck rather than skill.

 “There are many games like this, but I tell you, this simple game does it better.
 The gameplay (slightly different from mainstream games), the music and sounds, it's just perfect.”